Policies & Services

 RETURNS

-Professors may choose to place items related to course content on library reserve.
-These items will be available with a shortened loan period for students enrolled in the specific course.
-Students must return reserve items at the appointed due date and time to ensure that materials are available for other students in that class.
-Fines for reserve items accrue at an accelerated rate; therefore, it is imperative that borrowers return reserve items directly to a library staff member to ensure items are removed from the borrower’s account in a timely manner.
-See the Circulation Table document for more information.
+Students must return reserve items and kits at the appointed due date and time to ensure that these materials are available for other students in that class.
+Fines for reserve items and kits accrue at an accelerated rate; therefore, it is imperative that borrowers return reserve items directly to a library staff member instead of placing items in the book return bin.

 I-Share

-To improve access to library materials, the Jennie Huizenga Memorial Library is a member of the Consortium of Academic and Research Libraries in Illinois (CARLI).
-Many CARLI libraries participate in I-Share, a shared collection of over 22 million items from which Trinity users may borrow.
+To improve access to library materials, the library is a member of the Consortium of Academic and Research Libraries in Illinois (CARLI).
+Many CARLI libraries participate in I-Share, a shared collection of over 38 million items.
+As a participant in I-Share, Trinity students, faculty, and staff may borrow items from 90 member libraries.
+Books may be searched and requested through Primo.

 Article Requests